taitep/ember-arch/spec.md

 - Carry
 - Zero
 - Sign (or MSB)
+- Overflow (generalized as the XOR between the carry in and out of the MSB IN THE CASE OF ALU OPERATIONS, may mean something entirely different from its usual use in other cases such as Shift and Multiply)

-In that order, each one is numbered 1-3 or `0b01` - `0b11`.
+In that order, each one is numbered 1-4 or `0b001` - `0b100`.
 Flag 0 is considered
 always active.
-Each flag has a separate variant for 8 or 16 bit operations.
+The rest of the flags are not used by the base ISA, and can do whatever depending on extensions, but unofficial extensions should prefer to use the User flag or a separate system if necessary.

+Flags are addressed by 4 bits.
+The first bit decides whether to use the inverted version of the flag, The other 3 are the flag index.

-Flags are set by the Comparison or Operation instruction, or when otherwise noted.
-Any instruction that does not say it sets flags does not do so automatically just because it happens to use the ALU.
+Flags are set by the ALU Operation, Shift, or Multiply instructions, or when otherwise noted.
+Any instruction that does not say it sets flags does not do so automatically just because it happens to use the ALU or shift.

+There is also the special User flag.
+It is flag 0b111, and is only set by any instruction that specifically says it can set it.

 # ALU